-Oppositions are typically filed in reaction to a national patent infringement action or – since the costs are relatively low – as a precautionary means against potentially dangerous patents of competitors.
+Oppositions are filed in reaction to national patent infringement actions.
+However, due to the relatively low costs, the majority of oppositions are filed as a precautionary means against potentially dangerous patents of competitors.

-An opposition is heard in first instance by an Opposition Division of the European Patent Office in Munich or Berlin, Germany, or The Hague, Netherlands.
+An opposition is heard in first instance by an Opposition Division of the European Patent Office in Munich, Germany, or The Hague, Netherlands – rarely also in Berlin.
 After an opposition has been filed, the competent Opposition Division is determined in accordance with the technical field of the case.
 An Opposition Division generally consists of three technically qualified members with several years of experience in the examination of patents.
 The Division may be enlarged by a legal member if complex legal questions are to be decided.
 For example, for taking evidence on an alleged prior public use, a legal member is generally called upon to support the Opposition Division.

 A European patent may only be opposed on the grounds that:

 Other grounds of opposition are not admissible.
-In particular, an opposition may not be based on the grounds that the wording of the claims lack clarity, or that the claimed invention was “stolen” from the opponent, or a third party by the patent proprietor.
+In particular, an opposition may not be based on the grounds that the wording of the claims lacks clarity, or that the claimed invention was “stolen” from the opponent or a third party by the patent proprietor.

-The subsequent procedure may vary significantly from Division to Division and from one technological field to another.
-Most opposition cases may be expected to be decided in first instance within about two years.
-During this period, a written exchange of briefs takes place.
+Most opposition cases may be expected to be decided in first instance in less than 18 months.
+During this period, the written exchange of briefs takes place.
 If requested at least by one party, which is the rule, the Opposition Division summons the parties to oral proceedings.
 The summons includes a non-binding preliminary opinion of the Opposition Division.
 The preliminary opinion gives the parties an indication of the issues considered to be relevant and to be discussed during oral proceedings, or even a preliminary assessment of the case by the Opposition Division.